coco2023/coco2023/README.md

 ### Feb.
 2025: Offer Call from a Global Payment Company AT <img src="Onerway logo.png" alt="img" width="50"/>

-### Grateful to everyone I met during that hardest time.
+### Grateful to everyone who stood by me during that hardest time.

 ---